TI-Toolkit/tokens/README.md

 # TI Toolkit Token Sheets

-Here you can find token sheets for the TI-83/84-series calculators to include in external projects.
+Here, you can find token sheets for the TI-83/84-series calculators to include in external projects.
 The sheets contain detailed information about every token in a simple XML format.
 Basic scripts for parsing the sheets are also included.

 ## How to Use